awsdocs/aws-iot-docs/developerguide/thinggroup-index.md

 # Managing Thing Group Indexing<a name="thinggroup-index"></a>

 `AWS_ThingGroups` is the index that contains all of your thing groups\.
-This index enables you to search for groups based on group name, description, attributes, and all parent group names\.
+You can use this index to search for groups based on group name, description, attributes, and all parent group names\.

 ## Enabling Thing Group Indexing<a name="enable-group-index"></a>

-You can create the `AWS_ThingGroups` index and control its configuration by using the `thing-group-indexing-configuration` setting in the [UpdateIndexingConfiguration](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_UpdateIndexingConfiguration.html) API\.
-You can retrieve the current indexing configuration by using the [GetIndexingConfiguration](http://alpha-docs-aws.amazon.com/iot/latest/apireference/API_GetIndexingConfiguration.html) API\.
+You can create the `AWS_ThingGroups` index and control its configuration by using the `thing-group-indexing-configuration` setting in the [UpdateIndexingConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_UpdateIndexingConfiguration.html) API\.
+You can retrieve the current indexing configuration by using the [GetIndexingConfiguration](https://docs.aws.amazon.com/iot/latest/apireference/API_GetIndexingConfiguration.html) API\.

-The following command shows how to use the `get-indexing-configuration` CLI command to retrieve the current thing and thing group indexing configurations\.
+Use the get\-indexing\-configuration CLI command to retrieve the current thing and thing group indexing configurations\.

 ```
 aws iot get-indexing-configuration